 Skybell Video Doorbell co-founder Andrew Thomas also thinks the solution to a string of bad reviews is to make customer satisfaction a priority going forward.
 Thomas writes that it takes 40 positive experiences to make up for the damage caused by a single negative review.
 Focusing on customer satisfaction will help increase the number of positive reviews that your business receives, and it can also prevent future negative reviews.

 You may not even need that many positive reviews, according to local SEO expert Sherry Bonelli.
 “Our research shows that the vast majority of people only read up to 10 reviews before they make a decision to use a business.
 With reviews often ordered chronologically, if you keep a steady flow of positive reviews coming in you should soon see those negative reviews move out of the field of influence.”

 G2 CMO Ryan Bonnici even argues that negative reviews can be helpful for a business.
 For one, a “strong but imperfect rating” appears more believable to customers than having an unblemished record of five-star-only reviews.
 Customers who look for and consider low reviews also tend to be the best type of customers, Bonnici continues.
 Finally, negative reviews provide some honest feedback on your product or service.

 If the same issues come up again and again, it’s clear you need to find a solution.
+Depending on whether it’s a product you’re selling or a service you’re providing, you may have to make use of tools like product testing or customer surveys to figure out the problem.
+Once you know what the mismatch between your service (and/or product) and what the consumer wants is, it may become easier for you to work on it.
 Receiving a string of bad reviews isn’t going to kill your business, however, especially if you follow these five steps.
 Ideally, those reviews would help you improve your business.